octopress/docs/source/docs/theme/template/index.markdown

     blog_index_dir = 'source/blog'
 ```

-Then you may also need to update `_config.yml` to specify the pagination path in order to generate the blog index.
+Then you may also need to update `_config.yml` to specify the pagination path in order to generate the list of blog posts on the index page.

 ``` ruby
     paginate_path: "blog/posts/:num"